Micro-Solutions-Bangladesh/Business-Profile/readme.txt

 * Progoti IT (https://progotiit.com/)
 * Mercantile Global Logistics Limited (https://mglbd.com/)

+== Copyright ==

+Business Profile is a WordPress Theme, Copyright 2020 microsolutionsbd.com Business Profile theme is distributed under the terms of the GNU GPL

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 == Credits ==

 The Business Profile Theme bundles the following third-party resources: